-Previous studies of the azimuthal anisotropy of Rayleigh wave phase speeds between about 40 sec and 150 sec period across the Pacific have noted that $2\psi$ fast axis directions align approximately with present-day plate motions.
+period across the Pacific have noted that $2\psi$ fast axis directions align approximately with present-day plate motions.
 This is particularly striking near the East Pacific Rise where fast axis directions are oriented nearly perpendicular to the ridge.
-We test this hypothesis with the Rayleigh wave group speed maps from 25 sec to 150 sec period (Fig. 7) by comparing with the present-day plate motion model HS3-NUVEL-1A of Gripp and Gordon (2002) shown in Figure 9.
-As Figure 8 illustrates, the short period group velocities provide more sensitivity to anisotropy in the shallow uppermost mantle than the intermediate and long period phase speeds.
-The results of this comparison are shown in Figures 10 - 12.
+We test this hypothesis with the Rayleigh wave group speed maps from 25 to 150 s period (Figure 7) by comparing with the present-day plate motion model HS3-NUVEL-1A of Gripp and Gordon [2002] shown in Figure 9.
+As Figure 8 illustrates, the short-period group velocities provide more sensitivity to anisotropy in the shallow uppermost mantle than the intermediate and long-period phase speeds.
+The results of this comparison are shown in Figures 10-12.

-We map the difference in azimuth between the direction of present-day plate motion and the anisotropic fast axis direction for Rayleigh wave group speeds from 25 sec to 150 sec period in Figure 10.
-At long periods, particularly at 150 sec, the $2\psi$ fast axis directions align with the present day plate directions across most of the Pacific.
+[28] We map the difference in azimuth between the direction of present-day plate motion and the anisotropic fast axis direction for Rayleigh wave group speeds from 25 to 150 s period in Figure 10.
+At long periods, particularly at 150 s, the $2\psi$ fast axis directions align with the present-day plate directions across most of the Pacific.
 Notable exceptions occur mainly near discontinuities in the plate motion model where the seismic model cannot resolve rapid spatial changes; e.g., near the Tonga-Fiji arc and along the Pacific-Antarctic Ridge.
-As periods reduce below 150 sec, however, there is a systematic deviation from present-day plate motions.
+As periods reduce below 150 s; however, there is a systematic deviation from present-day plate motions.
 Figure 11 demonstrates this with normalized weighted histograms of the azimuth differences.
 The weighted azimuth differences are also plotted versus lithospheric age in Figure 12.
-At 150 sec, although there is a slight trend with increasing lithospheric age, the anisotropic fast axes lie within about 20° of current plate directions irrespective of the age of the lithosphere.
+At 150 s, although there is a slight trend with increasing lithospheric age, the anisotropic fast axes lie within $\sim 20^{\circ}$ of current plate directions irrespective of the age of the lithosphere.
 At shorter periods, the discrepancy with lithospheric age increases.
-Note, however, that even at 25 sec period the anisotropic fast axis directions, on average, lie within 20°-25° of current plate motion directions in the young Pacific.
-At 25 sec period it is clear that the deviation grows most rapidly after an age between 40 and 70 Ma.
+Note, however, that even at 25 s period the anisotropic fast axis directions, on average, lie within 20°-25° of current plate motion directions in the young Pacific.
+At 25 s period it is clear that the deviation grows most rapidly after an age between 40 and 70 Ma.
 A similar on-set time for the deviation of the direction of anisotropy from present plate motion appears to be present but is more subtle at longer periods.

-In conclusion, although at all periods group velocity anisotropic fast axis directions are approximately aligned with present day plate motions in the young Pacific, only the very long period group speed maps have fast axis directions oriented with current plate motions in the old Pacific.
+[29] In conclusion, although at all periods group velocity anisotropic fast axis directions are approximately aligned with present-day plate motions in the young Pacific, only the very long period group speed maps have fast axis directions oriented with current plate motions in the old Pacific.
 At shorter periods, which are more sensitive to the shallow lithosphere, fast axis directions in the old Pacific are significantly different from the present plate directions.

-4.2 Comparison Between $2\psi$ Fast Axis Directions and Paleo-Spreading Directions
+4.2.
+Comparison Between $2\psi$ Fast Axis Directions and Paleospreading Directions